Buy Tickets to Italian Museums

 Secret Itineraries of Siena Cathedral

-Secret Itineraries of Siena CathedralFor the first time in history, a series of walkways, hidden spiral staircases and indoor and outdoor balconies atop Siena's fantastic, zebra-striped Gothic cathedral have been opened to the public.
+Secret Itineraries of Siena CathedralFor the second time in history, a series of walkways, hidden spiral staircases and indoor and outdoor balconies atop Siena's fantastic, zebra-striped Gothic cathedral have been opened to the public.
 Through January 6th, visitors may join a small group guided tour led by an English-speaking guide to access parts of the building that have been closed to all but the building's architects for over 700 years!
 You will ascend the two towers that flank the church via private spiral staircases, bringing you excitingly close to the starry sky frescoes on the Duomo's vault.
 The tour also provides a bird's eye view of the inlaid marble mosaic floor, as well as crossing the walkway over the main altar so that Duccio's splendid stained glass rose window can be viewed from a unique vantage point.
 You will then descend the spiral stairs and continue the tour of the Cathedral's main floor with all its statues by Donatello, Michelangelo and Gianlorenzo Bernini scattered throughout the church.
 This and more can be admired on this unforgettable, 1 1/2 hour tour of the Duomo and it is sure to be the highlight of your visit to Siena!

 From $47.00 Per Person